 Today we honored the contributions of women on the MSL team, with 75% of the operations roles filled by women!
 I was on duty as the Geology and Mineralogy Science Theme Lead, and it was an exciting day of planning.
 Curiosity has just entered the Shoshone quad, and our top priority is driving. … Read More

 After a 107 m drive on sol 670, we are now in Shoshone quad, and just 160 m from the edge of the landing ellipse!
 The sol 671 plan is a lot like the sol 670 plan, with a 3 hour drive as the main activity.
 These long drives often use visual odometry, where the rover takes pictures along the way to… Read More

 After yesterday’s drive of around 39 m, we are just 24 m away from the boundary of the Shoshone quad!
 The landing site is divided up into squares 1.5 km on a side that we call quads.
 All of the targets in a given quad are assigned names from assigned names from various geologically… Read More

-The IAU Working Group for Planetary System Nomenclature has approved names for two features on Mars: Candor Colles and Ceti Labes.
-For more information, see the IAU Gazetteer of Planetary Nomenclature.
+The IAU Working Group for Planetary System Nomenclature has approved names for three craters on Mercury: Aneirin, Hafiz, and Sanai.
+For more information, see the Gazetteer of Planetary Nomenclature.

-The Working Group for Planetary System Nomenclature has approved the name Chesterton for the crater on Mercury located at 88.3N, 134.5W.
-For details, see the map of Mercury quadrangle H-1 in the Gazetteer of Planetary Nomenclature.
+The IAU Working Group for Planetary System Nomenclature has approved the name Malinkin for a crater on the Moon.
+For more information, see the map of the Moon quadrangle LAC-144 in the Gazetteer of Planetary Nomenclature.